 'Exactly the sort of book you might enjoy with the fire blazing, the snow falling.
 The solution is neat and the writing always enjoyable'

-Lose yourself in the gripping first novel in a new series of Golden Age murder mysteries set amid the lives of the glamorous Mitford sisters.
+Lose yourself in the sumptuous first novel in a new series of Golden Age mysteries set amid the lives of the glamorous Mitford sisters.

 It's 1919, and Louisa Cannon dreams of escaping her life of poverty in London, and most of all her oppressive and dangerous uncle.

 Louisa's salvation is a position within the Mitford household at Asthall Manor, in the Oxfordshire countryside.
 There she will become nurserymaid, chaperone and confidante to the Mitford sisters, especially sixteen-year-old Nancy - an acerbic, bright young woman in love with stories.

-But then a nurse - Florence Nightingale Shore, goddaughter of her famous namesake - is killed on a train in broad daylight, and Louisa and Nancy find themselves entangled in the crimes of a murderer who will do anything to hide their secret . . .
+But when a nurse - Florence Nightingale Shore, goddaughter of her famous namesake - is killed on a train in broad daylight, and Louisa and Nancy find that in postwar England, everyone has something to hide . . .

 'Oh how delicious!
 This terrific start to what promises to be a must-read series is exactly what we all need in these gloomy times.?
 Inventive, glittering, clever, ingenious.
 I devoured The Mitford Murders... so will you.
 Give it to absolutely everyone for Christmas, then pre-order the next one'

 'All the blissful escapism of a Sunday-night period drama in a book'

 It's well written and researched, touching on a lot of issues of the time.
 This is a solid start and I'm intrigued about where Fellowes may take the series. - Debbish.com blog